kchinzei/kch-rgbw-lib/docs/snippets.md

 ## Ex03 : Populate a `RGBWLED`

-`RGBWLED` class represents a compsote LED that has 3 or more `LEDChip`.
+`RGBWLED` class represents a compsote LED that has 3 or more component `LEDChip`.
 You can populate a `RGBWLED` by:

 ```Typescript
 import { LEDChip, RGBWLED } from 'kch-rgbw-lib';